Blendify/blender-manual/blender_docs/manual/modeling/meshes/editing/vertices.rst

    :Menu:      :menuselection:`Vertex --> Rip Vertices`
    :Hotkey:    :kbd:`V`

-Rip creates a "hole" into a mesh by making a copy of selected vertices and edges, still linked to the neighbor non-selected vertices, so that the new edges are borders of the faces on one side, and the old ones, borders of the faces of the other side of the rip.
+Rip creates a "hole" in the mesh by making a copy of selected vertices and edges, still linked to the neighboring non-selected vertices, so that the new edges are borders of the faces on one side, and the old ones, borders of the faces of the other side of the rip.